 How does DevOps affect me as a Product Manager and UX Designer?

-As a Product Manager who also wears the UX Designer hat within my organisation, it is my responsibility to ensure that we provide value for both the user through a good experience and our business by delivering bug-free software that is built in a cost-effective manner.
+As a Product Manager who also wears the UX Designer hat within my organization, it is my responsibility to ensure that we provide value for both the user through a good experience and our business by delivering bug-free software that is built in a cost-effective manner.

 At Basis Technologies we create software for SAP that enables the use of Agile and DevOps practices.
 We employ those practices in our own teams wherever possible, and as a result, I understand where DevOps can add value for both our business and our end users who are running SAP.

-DevOps for SAP has the potential to transform a large, slow-moving organisation into one able to respond to the needs of its customers more quickly through faster, less risky delivery of change.
-DevOps also causes teams to use new tools which can help organisations build better quality software.
+DevOps for SAP has the potential to transform a large, slow-moving organization into one able to respond to the needs of its customers more quickly through faster, less risky delivery of change.
+DevOps also causes teams to use new tools which can help organizations build better quality software.
 So, as a Product Manager and UX Designer how does DevOps affect me in the creation of value for both our users and our business?

 I’m still in the early stages of my career as a Product Manager, but I have already learned many a mantra, and none stronger than ‘validate your assumptions’.